Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 Squinted my eyes and slowly opened my laptop again.

 There it was.
-Dead in front of me.
+Right in front of me.

 “Reminder: You’ve got 1 event coming up today.”

-It wasn’t just any Wednesday after all.
+It wasn’t just Wednesday.
 It was the Wednesday I’d RSVPed for my first small business networking event.

-I slammed my laptop shut, shoved it in my bag, and high-tailed it out of there.
+I slammed my laptop shut and high-tailed it out of there.

 Last to arrive at the event, I wiggled my way into a circle of chairs arranged around a communal table.

 “Great!
 Looks like we’re all here.
 Let’s get started,” the woman to my left announced.
 She goes on to introduce herself and explain how a second-hand camera allowed her to build her own business as a niche photographer for sororities.

 Then she smiled at me and asked, “what do you do?”